raysas/ROSALIND/README.md

 *This repository is made in the purpose of learning*

 [ROSALIND](https://rosalind.info/about/) is a bioinformatics platform that explores the many uses of python in solving algorithms and dealing with data.
-It's divided to 5 sub-repositpries:
+It's divided to 5 sub-repositories:
 - **Python Village:** setting up python and learning beginner's tools that are of a good use later on
 - **Bioinformatics Stronghold:** start digging through algorithms that are of good use in analyzing biological problems
 - **Bioinformatics Armory:** solve problems with the use of software tools